Dum Laga Ke Haisha

-Dum Laga Ke Haisha, released internationally as My Big Fat Bride, is a 2015 Indian Hindi-language romantic comedy-drama film written and directed by Sharat Katariya and produced by Maneesh Sharma.
-The film stars Ayushmann Khurrana and Bhumi Pednekar, in her film debut, in the lead roles.
-The film's soundtrack was composed by Anu Malik, with Italian composer Andrea Guerra composing the background score.
-The film was released on 27 February 2015 to positive reviews from critics and was a commercial success.
+Dum Laga Ke Haisha, released internationally as My Big Fat Bride, is a 2015 Indian Hindi-language romantic comedy-drama film written and directed by Sharat Katariya and produced by Maneesh Sharma in his production debut under Yash Raj Films, with chairman and norm producer Aditya Chopra serving as presenter.
+The film stars Ayushmann Khurrana and debutante Bhumi Pednekar in the lead roles and follows Prem and Sandhya, a reluctantly newlywed couple in Haridwar who navigate their marital frictions as they overcome their differences.

+Dum Laga Ke Haisha marked Khurrana's second collaboration with Yash Raj Films and Pednekar's debut following her stint as an assistant casting director with the company.
+Manu Anand and Namrata Rao, who had worked with Sharma on Shuddh Desi Romance, respectively served as cinematographer and editor.
+The film's soundtrack was composed by Anu Malik in his first outing with the studio, with Italian composer Andrea Guerra composing the background score.

+Dum Laga Ke Haisha was released on 27 February 2015 to positive reviews from critics and was a commercial success.
 According to Box Office India, the film collected ₹42 crore domestically after a five-week run.
 The film celebrated 50 days of its theatrical run on 16 April 2015.
 The film's final worldwide gross was ₹71.85 crore.

-Dum Laga Ke Haisha received five nominations at the 61st Filmfare Awards, winning two, Best Female Debut for Pednekar and Best Cinematography for Manu Anand.
+It received five nominations at the 61st Filmfare Awards, winning two, Best Female Debut for Pednekar and Best Cinematography for Anand.
 The song "Moh Moh Ke Dhaage" received three nominations for its lyrics by Varun Grover and vocals by Papon and Monali Thakur.
-The film also won the National Film Award for Best Feature Film in Hindi.
+The film also won three National Film Awards: Best Hindi Film, Best Lyrics (Grover for "Moh Moh Ke Dhaage") and Best Female Playback Singer (Thakur for "Moh Moh Ke Dhaage").